 Overall, psychiatrists can help with a wide range of challenges.
 They can write prescriptions to assist with the healing process if needed.
 So, usually, they treat substance use disorders, mental health problems, and other psychiatric conditions.

 They’re trained in the science of psychology and often work in clinical, counseling, or research settings.
-While psychologists cannot prescribe medication, they offer psychotherapy services that can help heal conditions such as mental health problems and substance abuse.
+While psychologists cannot prescribe medication, they offer psychotherapy services to help heal conditions such as mental health problems and substance abuse.

 Although social workers are usually holding administrative positions, there are many types of social workers.
 For example, there are mental health and substance abuse social workers that often participate in addiction treatment.
 Many social workers move to get a psychologist or counseling license to expand their services.